 - Islam - summary and index (The background to the problems it causes)

-- Universal Islamic Declaration of Human Rights (1981)
+- Spurious Islamic claims of Human Rights:

 - Commentary on "Islam-is-Peace" (Campaign & web site)